madmachineio/resources/tutorial/mm-sdk.md

    * Latest examples and libraries

-# Usage(Take macOS for example)
+# Usage (Take macOS for example)

 Download and unzip the sdk to the directory `~`

 Run `~/mm-sdk/tools_mac/scripts/dist/mm/mm -h` command for quick help.

-Run `~/mm-sdk/tools_mac/scripts/dist/mm/mm init -h` command for initializing quick help.
+Run `~/mm-sdk/tools_mac/scripts/dist/mm/mm init -h` command for quick help about initializing a project.

-Run `~/mm-sdk/tools_mac/scripts/dist/mm/mm build -h` command for building quick help.
+Run `~/mm-sdk/tools_mac/scripts/dist/mm/mm build -h` command for quick help about building a project.

 ## Initialize a library `DemoLibrary`